- 2 tbsp olive oil

 The mushroom is a fungus which comes in a wide range of varieties that belong to two distinct…

-- 2 large carrot, peeled and coarsely grated
+- 2 large carrots, peeled and coarsely grated

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…